 What drew you to Pacific Lutheran University?

-What makes you excited to continue working at PLU?
+What made you excited to work at PLU?

-Rachel Betron, Former Community Director for Hong and Hinderlie Halls: “Within just one year of working at PLU, it was very apparent that the administration, many faculty and many staff are all committed and accountable to addressing access and equity for students at PLU.
-I’ve had the opportunity to work with colleagues across departments on a Trans Student Task Force, addressing specific resources and policies that impact our trans and gender-non-conforming students at PLU.
-I also participated in various campus programs such as the PLU LISTEN campaign, which integrates student, staff, and faculty voice on what diversity, racism, and other social justice concepts mean to them.
-In my second year as a Community Director, I look forward to continuing this work with fresh perspective from student leaders and residents alike.”
+Levin Betron, Former Community Director for Hong and Hinderlie Halls: “Within just one year of working at PLU, it was very apparent that the administration, many faculty, and many staff are all committed and accountable to addressing access and equity for students at PLU.
+I’ve had the opportunity to work with colleagues across departments on a Trans* Student Task Force, addressing specific resources and policies that impact our trans and gender-non-conforming students at PLU.
+I also participated in various campus programs such as the PLU LISTEN campaign, which integrates student, staff, and faculty voice on what diversity, racism, and other social justice concepts mean to them.”

-Life after Community Director at PLU.
+Life after PLU.
 What are you doing now?